What is it?

 Each kind of optician needs different credits…

-- Eyeglass: 20 credits with a maximum carry-over of 5 (and a maximum of 5 Volunteer credits).
+- Eyeglass: 20 credits, where 12 must be EG or EC, with a maximum carry-over of 5 (and a maximum of 5 Volunteer credits).

-- Contact Lens: 35 credits, where 15 must be CL and 20 can be a combination of EG and EC (with a maximum of 5 Volunteer credits).
+- Contact Lens: 35 credits, where 15 must be CL or EC and 20 can be a combination any catagories (with a maximum of 5 Volunteer credits), with a maximum carry-over of 10.

 - Provisional Optician: you do not need to get any credits at this time.